 What happens after the test?

-The Clinical Support Administrator will monitor your post-test vitals for a period of time, after which you will be able to leave.
+- The OPPATTM Clinical Administrator will monitor your post-test vitals for a period of time, after which you will be able to leave.

-The Certified OPPATTM Evaluator will let you know your results at the end of your test.
-You will receive a certificate via email within 72 hours confirming your results.
-Your certificate will be valid for six (6) months from the date of your test.
+- You will NOT be given your results at the time of testing.
+You will receive an email within 72 hours of completing your test.
+Your results are valid for six (6) months from the date of your test.

 If I don’t pass the test, can I re-take it?

 - You can re-take the test, but you are required to wait a minimum of six weeks before doing so.

 What happens if my blood pressure or heart rate are high during the pre-test vitals assessment?

 - For safety reasons, if your resting blood pressure is above 160/90 mmHg and/or your resting heart rate is above 100 bpm prior to testing, testing will NOT take place.
 You will be provided with a letter to take to your family physician or regulated healthcare practitioner to complete.
 Your family physician or regulated healthcare practitioner will be requested to assess your vital signs and identify a plan of action / care.